Riksi/annotaited/_posts/2021-02-18-transformer.md

 The code for Parts 1 and 2 of this tutorial can be found in [this Colab notebook](https://colab.research.google.com/drive/1hKF_544jqNXJFONYXNwNTrL-zDE4wUpb?usp=sharing).

-If you notice any problems or mistakes please raise an issue [here].
+If you notice any problems or mistakes please raise an issue [here](https://github.com/Riksi/annotaited).

 ## Motivation
 > Attention mechanisms have become an integral part of compelling sequence modeling and transduction models in various tasks, allowing modeling of dependencies without regard to their distance in the input or output sequences [2, 19].
 In all but a few cases [27], however, such attention mechanisms are used in conjunction with a recurrent network.